fishee82oo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given number already exists.
+The number + name combination already exists.

    *  1b1.
 System shows an error message.